daattali/ddpcr/README.md

 <!-- To create this README, I run devtools::build_vignettes(), then
 rmarkdown::render("vignettes/overview.Rmd", output_format = "md_document"),
+go to vignettes/overview.md
-copy the contents of vignettes/overview.md here, fix the image path (remove the ".."), and add the TravisCI status -->
+fix the image path (replace "../inst" with "inst" and replace "overview_files" with "vignettes/overview_files") copy the contents of vignettes/overview.md here and add the TravisCI status -->

 ddpcr: Analysis and visualization of Digital Droplet PCR data in R and on the web